 The summation in the parentheses above is called a Riemann Sum.
-If, for each i, x_i^ is the left endpoint of the ith sub-interval, then the resulting sum is a Left-Hand Sum, abbreviated L_n .
-Alternatively, if for each i, x_i^ is the right endpoint of the ith sub-interval, then the resulting sum is a Right-Hand Sum, abbreviated R_n .
-Finally, if for each i, x_i^ is the midpoint of the ith sub-interval, then the resulting sum is a Right-Hand Sum, abbreviated R_n .
-Finally, if for each i, x_i^ is the midpoint of the ith sub-interval, then the resulting sum is a Midpoint Sum (called the Midpoint Rule in the text), abbreviated M_n .
+If for each i, x_i^ is the left endpoint of the ith subinterval, then the resulting sum is a Left-hand Sum, abbreviated L_n .
+Alternatively, if for each i, x_i^ is the right endpoint of the ith subinterval, then the resulting sum is a Right-hand Sum, abbreviated R_n .
+Finally, if for each i, x_i^ is the midpoint of the ith subinterval, then the resulting sum is a Right-hand Sum, abbreviated R_n .
+Finally, if for each i, x_i^ is the midpoint of the ith subinterval, then the resulting sum is a Midpoint Sum, abbreviated M_n .
+But for a general Riemann Sum, x_i^ can be any point in the given subinterval.

 As n gets larger, the width of the approximating rectangles goes to zero; however, the number of such rectangles is going to infinity.
 If f is continuous, this limit always exists as a finite number and represents the signed area under the curve.
 This means, for example, that if the graph of f lies entirely below the axis, then the definite integral will be negative.
-Thus, "negative area" is allowed here.
+Thus, "negative area" is allowed.